yuval-shasha/Motion_Detection_Pipeline/README.md

 - Applies a simple vmd (Visual Motion Detection) algorithm.
 - Sends result via pipe.
 - Presents detections (blurred in partB) with timestamp on screen.
+- Closes program (including all processes) when video is over.

 ## Features